2018 Volcán de Fuego eruption: Response

-Former President Jimmy Morales ordered three days of national mourning in response to the disaster and visited some of the affected towns and villages in person on 4 June.
+President Jimmy Morales ordered three days of national mourning in response to the disaster and visited some of the affected towns and villages in person on 4 June.

 Messages of support, solidarity, and offers of assistance were given by various world leaders.

 The Coordinadora Nacional para la Reducción de Desastres (CONRED), Guatemala's disaster relief agency, reported that more than 1.7 million people have been affected by the eruption and its ashfall.
 A state of emergency was declared in the departments of Escuintla, Chimaltenango, and Sacatepéquez.

 Organizations such as GoFundMe, Cruz Roja Guatemalteca, and The National Federation of Cooperatives are being used to raise physical and monetary donations to be dispersed to those affected by the eruption.
 GoFundMe created a centralized hub for all verified campaigns that are providing aid to those affected.

 Severely wounded individuals are scheduled to receive medical attention in the United States and Mexico, and an emergency medical team from Shriners Hospitals for Children would travel from the United States.